HiteshDereddy/DayNightImageTranslation/README.md

 ---

+## Metrics

+The following metrics were used to evaluate the model:
+- **Structural Similarity Index Measure (SSIM)**: Measures structural resemblance between images.
+- **Peak Signal-to-Noise Ratio (PSNR)**: Evaluates the ratio between the maximum signal and noise.

+Higher SSIM and PSNR values indicate better image quality and resemblance.

+---

 ## Acknowledgments
 This project leverages the [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) framework for unpaired image-to-image translation.
+Special thanks to the contributors of the [DayNight Dataset](https://www.kaggle.com/datasets/stevemark/daynight-dataset).

 ---

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

----

-## Contact
-For questions or feedback, contact [your-email@example.com].